subvisual/2018.mirrorconf.com/src/data/speakers/lea-verou.md

 Science from MIT.
 Despite her academic pursuits in Computer Science, Lea is one of the few misfits who love code and design equally.

+## Even More CSS Secrets

+CSS Secrets was a series of talks that were loved by audiences all around the globe and led to Lea’s bestselling book “CSS Secrets”.
+The premise is simple:
+Ten surprising yet practical things you didn’t know you could do in CSS, live-coded in Lea’s trademark interactive presentation style.
+This third installment of the series will include new juicy secrets related to CSS Variables, SVG, grid layout, flexbox, variable fonts, among other things.
+Prepare to be inspired again as Lea debuts ten all-new feats of advanced CSS wizardry, which will help you understand CSS at a much deeper level.

 [MIT CSAIL]: http://csail.mit.edu
 [CSS Secrets]: http://shop.oreilly.com/product/0636920031123.do
 [W3C]: http://w3.org